StochasticBarrier.jl: A Toolbox for Stochastic Barrier Function Synthesis: Benchmark Studies

-Across all benchmarks, \tool outperforms both \texttt{StochasticBarrierFunc.} and \texttt{PRoTECT} in terms of computation time and scalability, and tightness of safety probability. \texttt{Stocha-\\sticBarrierFunc.} fails to produce non-trivial results and cannot handle higher-degree SOS-SBFs (beyond degree 12), often yielding a trivial $P_s \ge 0$ or exceeding available memory. \texttt{PRoTECT} performs better but remains significantly slower (by factors ranging from $5\times$ to $1000\times$) and often returns trivial safety bounds for complex systems. \tool, in contrast, scales efficiently to high-degree SOS-SBFs (up to 30), achieves non-trivial or high safety probabilities, and maintains orders-of-magnitude faster computation across all tested models (contraction map 1, two tank, room temperature, quadrotor, thermostat, and oscillator).
+Across all benchmarks, \tool outperforms both \texttt{PRoTECT} and \texttt{StochasticBarrierFunc.} in terms of computation time and scalability, and tightness of safety probability. \texttt{StochasticBarrierFunc.} fails to produce non-trivial results and cannot handle higher-degree SOS-SBFs (beyond degree 12), often yielding a trivial $P_s \ge 0$ or exceeding available memory. \texttt{PRoTECT} performs better but remains significantly slower (by factors ranging from $5\times$ to $1000\times$) and often returns trivial safety bounds for complex systems.
+In contrast, \tool, scales efficiently to high-degree SOS-SBFs (up to 30), achieves non-trivial or high safety probabilities, and maintains orders-of-magnitude faster computation across all tested models (contraction map 1, two tank, room temperature, quadrotor, thermostat, and oscillator).

-\textbf{Comparisons of \tool engines. } Benchmark results for the three PWC-SBF methods implemented in \tool are summarized in Fig.\ref{fig:PWCbench}, with detailed results presented in Table~\ref{tab:results2} of Appendix~\ref{app:tab}.
+\textbf{Comparisons of \tool engines. } Benchmark results for the three PWC-SBF methods implemented in \tool are summarized in Fig.~\ref{fig:PWCbench}, with detailed results presented in~\cite{mazouz2026stochasticbarrier}[App.
+D].
 The results show that PWC-SBFs consistently outperform SOS-SBFs, particularly for the contraction map and hybrid nonlinear systems.
 For the linear contraction map, the GD method achieves the fastest computation, especially as the number of partitions increases, while Dual LP and CEGIS yield tighter safety probability bounds that converge with higher partition counts.
 For PWA inclusion systems, PWC-SBFs are up to two orders of magnitude faster, and for the unicycle model, they provide non-trivial safety bounds where SOS fails.
 As expected, the Dual LP and CEGIS methods deliver the tightest bounds at the cost of higher computation time.